Les Carlyon Literary Prize

 Denise Carlyon reflecting on her husband, Les Carlyon AC

 The biennial prize is dedicated to the memory of Mr Les Carlyon AC, who passed away on 4 March 2019.
 Historian, author, journalist, and long serving member of the Council of the Australian War Memorial, Mr Carlyon wrote a number of works on Australian history, including the critically acclaimed Gallipoli (2001) and The Great War (2006).
 He served on the Council of the Australian War Memorial from May 2006 until his passing.
 He was appointed a Companion of the Order of Australia for “eminent service to literature through the promotion of the national identity as an author, editor and journalist, to the understanding and appreciation of Australia’s war history, and to the horseracing industry” in 2014.

 The Les Carlyon Literary Prize will be awarded for a major publication relating to Australian military history, Australian social military history, or Australian war history.
-Entries will be open to works of fiction and non-fiction published between 2018 - June 2020.
+Entries will be open to single-authored works of fiction and non-fiction published July 2020–June 2022.
 The author of the winning work will receive a prize of $10,000.

 Entrants are required to submit five copies of the work for judging.
 Books submitted for the prize are not be returned.
 Current employees of the Australian War Memorial are ineligible.